 - Base room rate

-The price that you provide must include the base room rate, and all taxes and fees that are required to book and stay at the hotel.
-Transaction messages must include the taxes and fees that apply to most users, and the taxes and fees that cannot be reasonably avoided.
-Examples of taxes and fees you must disclose include but are not limited to:
+Transaction messages must include taxes and fees that apply to most users and taxes and fees that can't be reasonably avoided.
+This pertains to not only taxes and fees collected by the booking partner, but also those collected at the time of the stay.
+Examples of taxes and fees you must disclose include but aren't limited to:

 - Occupancy Tax